• Skip to primary navigation

 This pork loin in an electric smoker is juicy, tender, and easy to make.
 It is easy enough for a weeknight meal and impressive enough to serve dinner guests.

 Everyone will love this recipe.
-Serve it with smoked corn on the cob and oven-roasted potatoes for a meal everyone will love.
+Serve it with Smoked Corn on the Cob In Foil and Oven-Roasted Potatoes for a meal everyone will love.

 Jump to: